ideonate/cdsdashboards/docs/chapters/userguide/working.rst

 Running and Rebuilding Dashboards
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Back in the Home page in JupyterHub, you can see that the Dashboard is really just running a new Jupyter server (albeit one runnning Voila instead
+Back in the Home page in JupyterHub, you can see that the Dashboard is really just running a new Jupyter server (albeit one runnning Voilà instead
 of the regular Jupyter server):

 .. figure:: ../../_static/screenshots/userguide/working/DashboardNamedServer.png